- Updated May 20, 2026

 Expert Insight: Why Buyers Stay Strict

-“Quality control isn’t optional in the diabetic resale market—it’s essential.
-Buyers must ensure every product they redistribute is safe, sealed, and trustworthy.”
+“Quality control isn’t optional in the diabetic supply industry—it’s essential.
+Buyers must ensure every product they evaluate is safe, sealed, and trustworthy.”

 This is why policies around open boxes are unlikely to change anytime soon.